RavenSystem/MyWindowsNotes/README.md

     - Remove Home from explorer.
     - Remove Gallery from explorer.
     - Remove OneDrive.
-    - Block Razer Software Installs.
   - Click on "Run Tweaks" at bottom.
-- Wait for it to indicate "Tweaks finished" at the top right and close it.
+- Wait for it to indicate "Tweaks finished".
 - Reboot the machine.

 ## Disable unnecessary Services